puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_sudo.markdown

     		}

 3. Save and exit the file.

 4. From the CLI of your Puppet master, run `puppet parser validate site.pp` to ensure that there are no errors.
 The parser will return nothing if there are no errors.
-If it does detect a syntax error, open the file again and fix the problem before continuing.

 5. From the CLI of your Puppet agent, use `puppet agent -t` to trigger a Puppet run.

 > That's it!
 You have successfully installed the Sudo module and applied privileges and classes to it.